kissgyorgy/my-stars/README.md

 ## MDX

 - [DeterminateSystems/zero-to-nix](https://github.com/DeterminateSystems/zero-to-nix) - Zero to Nix is your guide to learning Nix and flakes.
 Created by Determinate Systems.
-- [tabler/tabler](https://github.com/tabler/tabler) - Tabler is free and open-source HTML Dashboard UI Kit built on Bootstrap
+- [twbs/bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.

 ## Makefile